 “Due to the spreading of the coronavirus outbreak, we have seen a rapid increase in the number of calls coming into our helpline for seafarers, SeafarerHelp,” said Roger Harris, ISWAN Executive Director.
 “The number of calls more than tripled.
 To be able to deal with the high volume of calls, we have added extra shifts and extra staff on top of our normal shift pattern.
 Our teams around the world are working extremely hard 24 hours a day to assist seafarers and their families worldwide who have been impacted by the COVID-19 pandemic.”

 As Basil Pietersen, FIATA President, underlined “The world needs to thank all seafarers and their families for keeping the world’s commerce and the supply of essential goods afloat.
 Without them, ships don’t sail and the global trade stops.
 They deserve our deepest gratitude”.

-For more information on FIATA’s response to the pandemic, please visit the COVID-19 information platform on its website.
+For more information on FIATA’s response to the pandemic, please visit the COVID-19 information platform.

 FIATA International Federation of Freight Forwarders Associations is the largest nongovernmental organization in the field of transportation.
 It is the global voice of freight logistics, representing an industry that covers approximately 40,000 freight forwarding and logistics firms, and employs around 10 million people in some 160 countries. www.fiata.com